nickpoorman/marathon/src/main/resources/mesosphere/marathon/api/v2/EventResource_get.md

 Attach to the marathon event stream.
 There are 2 options to access this stream: either using plain HTTP with Server Side Events or by using WebSockets.

-### Server Side Events
+### Server Sent Events

 To use this endpoint, the client has to accept the text/event-stream content type.
 Please note: a request to this endpoint will not be closed by the server.
 If an event happens on the server side, this event will be propagated to the client immediately.
-See [Server Side Events](http://www.w3schools.com/html/html5_serversentevents.asp) for a more detailed explanation.
+See [Server Sent Events](http://www.w3schools.com/html/html5_serversentevents.asp) for a more detailed explanation.

 **Request:**